AlexBezuska/MoneyPouchGo/README.md

 Goals
 ---

-* Simple and clean and beutiful UI/UX
+* Simple and clean and beautiful UI/UX
 * Easy to navigate lisgt of expendature types (food, gas, bill, etc)
 * Log transation in a simple 'tap, type, tap' flow
 * Easy to navigate transation history by day, week, month